FACING A CONSULTATIVE EXAM?

 If the Pennsylvania BDD has requested a consultative examination, you can prepare by:

 - Gathering pertinent information.
 If you have copies of test results, medical records, reports by previous doctors, and other information that applies to your condition, bring it with you.
 Never assume that the doctor performing your consultative exam has all the details.

 - Going to the exam with an open and positive attitude.
 This is not necessarily a bad thing—it’s an opportunity for your disability claim to be approved.

 - Speaking up.
 If you notice that the doctor does not have all the information or test results, let him or her know, as politely as you can.
 If you have that information with you, give a copy to the doctor so he or she can review it.

 - Being truthful and giving detailed responses.
 If the doctor asks you any questions about how you’re doing or how your abilities are affected by your condition, be honest, and don’t be afraid to speak up about how you’re really doing.
 Downplaying your condition could negatively affect the outcome of your exam.

 If you’re applying for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) and you’ve been asked to take part in a consultative exam by the Pennsylvania BDD, don’t hesitate to seek legal counsel.
 In fact, we can offer our help from the very beginning, so you can properly prepare and file your SSDI or SSI application, prepare for your disability medical exam, and even request a reconsideration or file an appeal.

-At Handler, Henning & Rosenberg LLC, we’ve fought for injured and disabled Pennsylvanians for nearly 100 years.
+At Handler, Henning & Rosenberg LLC, we’ve fought for injured and disabled Pennsylvanians for 100 years.
 We understand the Social Security Disability process and can help you navigate these long and tricky proceedings with confidence.